Colloquium on Understanding Digital Events

 The flyer for the event is available to download here: Understanding Digital Events.

-Image designed by Malcolm Garrett.
+Image and flyer designed by Malcolm Garrett.